2025 Southport shooting: Legal proceedings

 Nigel Edge was held without bond and appeared in court via video two days after the shooting and charged with three counts of first-degree murder, five counts of attempted first-degree murder and assault with deadly weapon with intent to kill or inflicting serious injury.
 The murder charges carry a maximum penalty of life in prison without possibility of parole, or the death penalty while the other charges carry a maximum penalty of over 41 years in an adult detention correctional facility.
 Although the last time a person was executed in North Carolina was nearly 20 years ago, district attorney Jon David said that his office was seeking "maximum justice" in the case and did not rule out pursuing the death penalty.

 Edge had been scheduled to appear in court on October 13 for a hearing, but the appearance was postponed until the following month after his attorney was unable to attend due to a schedule conflict and successfully petitioned for a delay.
 A disposition hearing for Edge was scheduled for November 13.
 On that date, a joint motion was filed to continue the case on January 8, 2026.
+On January 8, a county judge's indictments against Edge for three counts of first-degree murder, two counts of attempted first-degree murder, two counts of assault with a deadly weapon with the intent to kill or inflict serious injury, and one count of discharging a firearm into an occupied property were filed.

+Edge appeared in court for a Rule 24 hearing on February 6, a mandatory pretrial conference in capital cases in which the court determines if the state will seek the death penalty.
+He was seen walking with a limp and had a brace on his left leg.
+Edge's defense filed a motion in which they requested that Edge undergo a third competency evaluation before the court made "a decision of this magnitude".
+David said his office was surprised by the motion as he believed there was enough notice ahead of the hearing, but did not object to another evaluation.
+Edge had been evaluated twice before the hearing, and a doctor said he was "unlikely to regain competence"–in the state of North Carolina someone cannot be sentenced to death if they are mentally incompetent.
+On April 7, Edge was found not competent enough to stand trial and he was ordered by superior court judge Jason Disbrow to be sent to Cherry Hospital in Goldsboro after the state's mental health expert determined that Edge's competency could be "restored to capacity through appropriate treatment, including medication and counseling".